yogsbags/pl-india-lead-gen-engine/00_MASTER_STRATEGY.md

 **Week 1: LinkedIn Connection**
 - Automated but personalized connection request
-- Message: "Hi [Name], noticed you work at [Company].
-PL Capital's quant investing strategies might interest you."
+- Message: "Hi [Name], noticed you work at [Company]. 's quant investing strategies might interest you."

 **Week 1 (Day 1): Email 1 - Newsletter Signup**
 - Subject: "Are You Making These 5 Investing Mistakes?"